NotAShelf/nyx/README.md

 </div>

 [^1]:
-    I speak of overengineering not as a flaw, but as a trait that can properly describe the time and effort that this repository has taken.
+    I speak of "over-engineering" not as a flaw, but as a trait that can properly describe the time and effort that this repository has taken.
 After 700+ recorded hours and 4000+ commits, that is the only word that can describe this project.